linode/docs/docs/development/ci/use-buildbot-for-software-testing-on-ubuntu/index.md

 Buildbot has a number of concepts that are represented in the master build configuration file.
 Open this file in your preferred text editor and browse the Buildbot configuration.
 The Buildbot configuration is written in Python instead of a markup language like Yaml.

 1. Generate a random string to serve as the password that workers will use to authenticate against the Buildbot master.
-This is accomplished by using `openssl` to create a random sequence of characters:
+This is accomplished by using `openssl` to create a random sequence of characters.

         openssl rand -hex 16
         <a random string>